Yuncheng-Tu/SUSTech-Course/README.md

 This section showcases my work in RF and analog IC design, focusing on both theoretical foundations and practical implementations.

 - **CMOS Analog IC Folder**:
+- Highlights CMOS Analog Integrated Circuit Design, simulated using **Cadence Virtuoso**, including:
   - Includes the design of a Two-Stage Differential CMOS Operational Amplifier using 0.18µm CMOS technology.
 This design balances performance metrics such as gain, bandwidth, and power consumption, while addressing stability across PVT variations.
+  - The design process was guided by theoretical knowledge from **"Design of Analog CMOS Integrated Circuits" by Behzad Razavi**
 - **RF & Microwave System Folder**:
-  - Covers the design and testing of a 2.4 GHz FMCW Radar system, with key tasks such as RF component characterization, baseband circuit implementation, and radar data processing.
+  - **Project Overview**: This folder includes the design and testing of a 2.4 GHz **Frequency Modulated Continuous Wave (FMCW)** radar system, highlighting key tasks such as RF component characterization, baseband circuit implementation, and radar data processing.

+  - **Course Description**:
+    - The concepts introduced are exemplified through a hands-on project that involves the design and implementation of an FMCW radar system capable of performing range, Doppler, and Synthetic Aperture Radar (SAR) measurements.
+    - In the first half of the course, students build an FMCW radar system using off-the-shelf components.
+In the second half, they either improve the system by implementing their own designs or utilize it for specific applications, such as speed limit enforcement or remote vital sign detection.
+    - The course integrates multiple aspects of electrical engineering, including system design, antenna design, analog circuit design, embedded systems, and digital signal processing, aiming to equip students with a better understanding of engineering principles and practical skills.

+  - **Tools and Software Used**:
+    - **Arduino IDE with Teensyduino**: For programming and configuring the Teensy microcontroller in the radar system.
+    - **WaveForms**: A virtual instrument graphical user interface software used with Analog Discovery for data acquisition and analysis.
+    - **Anaconda**: A Python suite utilized for data processing and machine learning applications.
+    - **TPI Synth and Driver**: Software for controlling TPI RF synthesizers, providing precise frequency generation.
+    - **KiCAD**: PCB design software used for circuit layout and design.

 - **Advanced Microwave Circuit Folder**:
   - Highlights advanced microwave circuits designs, simulated using **Keysight ADS**, including: